 - 1. Technology use in class.
 Cell phones, laptops, and other electronics should only be used for participating in Top Hat attendance/questions, and note taking.
-I will not be posting PowerPoint slides on Blackboard, therefore students should focus on listening to the lecture and taking notes during class time.
 Cell phones should be on vibrate or silent during class time.
 If you receive an emergency call, please leave the room quietly to take the phone call.
 Inappropriate electronics activity includes (but is not limited to): texting, Facebook, shopping, emailing, listening to music, watching videos, etc. Students who engage in excessive inappropriate electronic activities will be asked to leave class and will not receive attendance points for that day's lecture. - 2.
 Eating in class.
 Eating in class is fine with me as long as it does not create a major distraction.
-If your food is distracting me or other students, I will ask you to please put it away. - 3.
+If your food is distracting me or other students, I will ask you to please put it away.
+Note: if you bring a drink to class, be careful not to place it somewhere where it may be knocked over on to the floor or other students. - 3.
 Sleeping in class.
 Sleeping in class is not tolerated.
 Students who are sleeping in class will be asked to leave and will not receive attendance points for that day's lecture. - 4.
 Talking during lectures.
 During lectures, side conversations between students will not be tolerated.
 These conversations are highly distracting for both the instructor and other students.
 Students talking during lectures will be asked to refrain from talking until class is over.
 If this behavior continues, those students will be asked leave class and will not receive attendance points for that day's lecture. - 5.
 Miscellaneous.
-The following are various policies will also be enforced throughout this course. - Don't wear headphones during class. - Don't engage in distracting grooming (e.g., nail/toenail clipping, hair brushing, etc.) - Be respectful of other students in the class. - If you need to leave class, please do so quietly and discretely.
+The following are various policies will also be enforced throughout this course. - Don't wear headphones during class. - Don't engage in distracting grooming (e.g., nail/toenail clipping, hair brushing, etc.) - Be respectful of other students in the class. - Do not take pictures of me/the slides unless I give you explicit permission. - Do not record (audio or video) my lectures. - If you need to leave class, please do so quietly and discretely.